Skip to main content

 Is biomagnetism suitable for all types of arthritis?

-Can biomagnetism replace pain medication or surgery?
+Can biomagnetism replace pain medicine or surgery?

 How does biomagnetism feel during an arthritis session?